GregoireW/oidc-helper/README.md

 - `--daemon`: Run as a daemon to hold the token in memory (internal use only).
 - `--pipe <name>`: Named pipe/socket name for daemon communication (default: oidc-helper-pipe).
 - `--log <level>`: Set log level (`debug`, `info`, `warn`, `error`; default: `warn`).
+- `--version`: Show the current version of the tool and exit.
 - `--help`, `-h`: Show all available options and usage information.

 For help and available options, run: